-Dr. Rand performs a specialized breast lift technique called the auto-augmentation breast lift.
+Dr. Rand performs a specialized breast lift technique called the auto-augmentation breast lift in Bellevue.
 Very few other surgeons nationwide perform this technique.
 A surgeon may have performed hundreds of breast lifts, but if you are looking to achieve a lift while still retaining as much of your existing breast tissue as possible, you need to look for a surgeon offering this specialized technique.

 - Can I see actual before and after photos of your patients?

 When it comes to cosmetic surgery, a picture says a thousand words.
 You likely already have an idea of what you want your end result to be, but seeing images of real women that your surgeon has worked with can help you get an even clearer picture.
 We offer an online photo gallery where you can see women who have had auto-augmentation breast lifts and other breast surgery procedures from Dr. Rand.

 - Am I a good candidate for the procedure?

 Your suitability will be assessed at your consultation.
 As a general rule, candidates for the auto-augmentation breast lift procedure are in good overall physical and mental health as well as have realistic expectations about the results of their cosmetic surgery.